Navajo County Fair Book Information (2020 coming soon)

 - Animals shown in 4-H or FFA groups can be shown in Open Class but will not be eligible for exhibitor cash awards.
 They will be eligible for ribbons according to their placing.

 - Exhibitors are responsible for correct information on the entry forms and entry tags.
 Incorrect information may result in disqualification.
 Entries with improper division or identification and incomplete entry forms will NOT be accepted nor judged and entry fees will be forfeited.
 NO EXCEPTIONS.

 - Premium checks will be mailed to each exhibitor.
 It is the responsibility of each exhibitor to furnish a correct mailing address.
 If the address is not legible or correct, the fair office is not responsible for those checks that are returned.
 Checks that are returned to the fair office will be destroyed after thirty (30) days.
 No new checks will be issued.

 - The deadline for reporting any error(s) in premiums paid is thirty (30) days from the check date.
 After that time, no changes will be made.
 All checks must be cashed within ninety (90) days from the check date.
 No new checks will be issued.

-- No beef, sheep or swine may be advertised or solicited for sale on the fairgrounds until after the Jr. Livestock Auction has ended.
+- No beef, sheep, swine or small stock may be advertised or solicited for sale on the fairgrounds until after the Jr. Livestock Auction has ended.
 The appropriate superintendent must approve all signs advertising these animals.
 Private treaty sales are exclusively between the exhibitor and the buyer.
-Navajo County Fair, Inc. holds no interest or liability in these transactions.
+Navajo County Fair, Inc., holds no interest or liability in these transactions.
 Transactions MAY NOT take place on the Navajo County Fairgrounds.

 - If exhibitors find it hard to comply with the rules and regulations, it is advised not to enter.